cea-trust-platform/cea-trust-platform.github.io/simulation.md

 	    }
 	}

-# Step 8 : Solve the problem !
+# Step 8: Solve the problem!

 Now, end your data file by inserting this bloc.
 This will tell TRUST to run and solve the problem.